505 AT DAIRY HOLLOW

 Now it consists of five suites, each with a bedroom, writing room and private bath.
 There is also a fully equipped kitchen, a breakfast nook, a conference room and two communal decks.

-Muse 1 is at the front of 505 and has a writing room facing a wooded area.
+The Zeek Taylor writing suite is at the front of 505 and has a writing room facing a wooded area.
+Read about the refresh/refurbishment.

 Muse 2 has huge windows in the bedroom and writing room and a small private deck overlooking the woods.

-Muse 3 is tucked away downstairs and has a writing room with huge windows looking out at its own patio and a wooded area beyond.
+The Marianne Moore suite is tucked away downstairs and has a writing room with huge windows looking out at its own patio and a wooded area beyond.
 It also has a separate private entrance.
+Read about the refresh/refurbishment.

-Muse 4 is downstairs and has huge windows looking out at the woods in both bedroom and writing room.
+The Diana Rivers suite is downstairs and has huge windows looking out at the woods in both bedroom and writing room.
 One writer likened it to writing in a tree-house.
+Read about the refresh/refurbishment.

-Dupps’ Den is a larger suite, designed for artists or composers.
-It has big windows looking at the downstairs deck, which is shaded by the upstairs deck.
+The Dupps Den Writers' Suite is a larger suite.
+It has big windows overlooking the downstairs deck, which is shaded by the upstairs deck.
+Read about the refresh/refurbishment.